Educorreia932/Toybox/README.md

-# Raspberry-Clock
+# Raspberry Clock
-A simple Raspberry Pi clock
+A simple Raspberry Pi clock made with Tkinter.